-Bring a small pot with rice and 1½ cup water to a boil.
+Bring a small pot with rice, 1½ cup water, and a pinch of salt to a boil.

 Reduce heat to low, cover, and cook until rice is tender, 18-20 minutes.